bormaxi8080/osint-timeline/DRAFT.md

 **AirLLM** optimizes inference memory usage, allowing 70B large language models to run inference on a single 4GB GPU card without quantization, distillation and pruning.
 And you can run **405B Llama3.1** on **8GB vram**now: https://github.com/0xSojalSec/airllm

+ghidraMCP is an Model Context Protocol server for allowing LLMs to autonomously reverse engineer applications.
+It exposes numerous tools from core Ghidra functionality to MCP clients: https://github.com/LaurieWired/GhidraMCP

 ----

 **Software Development & APIs:**